-- The battery is not already fully charged. - The instrument is connected to a PC's USB port and the PC is not in standby, or - The instrument is connected to a USB charger.
+- The battery is not already fully charged and - The instrument is connected to a PC's USB port and the PC is not in standby, or - The instrument is connected to a USB charger, or USB-output solar panel.

-Note: In order to charge the instrument properly, use a USB charger that is either compliant with the USB charging specification (most commercial dedicated USB chargers), or the Apple charging specification (most Apple chargers that have a USB output).
-We do not recommend using the USB outputs of cell-phone chargers, as many do not follow either standard.
+Note: In order to charge the instrument properly, use a USB charger that is compliant with the USB charging specification (most commercial dedicated USB chargers).
+We do not recommend using the USB outputs of cell-phone chargers, as many do not follow that standard.